QuantEcon/lecture-python.myst/lectures/svd_intro.md

 X' =  \begin{bmatrix} X_2 \mid X_3 \mid \cdots \mid X_{n+1}\end{bmatrix}
 $$

-Here $ ' $ does not indicate matrix transposition but instead is part of the name of the matrix $ X' $.
+Here $ ' $  is part of the name of the matrix $ X' $ and does not indicate matrix transposition.

+We continue to use  $\cdot^T$ to denote matrix transposition or its extension to complex matrices.

 In forming $ X $ and $ X' $, we have in each case  dropped a column from $ \tilde X $,  the last column in the case of $ X $, and  the first column in the case of $ X' $.